dao-xyz/peerbit/docs/sharding/sharding.md

 ### 1.
-The first thing we need to do is to hash the labels of the peers (IPFS IDs) and the DOG label with a hash function (more details on this function later)
+The first thing we need to do is to hash the labels of the peers (PeerIds) and the DOG label with a hash function (more details on this function later)

 <p align="center">
     <img width="400" src="./p2.png"  alt="p2">